Celtic F.C. supporters: Irish republicanism

 Celtic supporters have traditionally been associated with support for Irish republicanism, and the flying of Irish flags at matches is common.
-Some groups of Celtic supporters also sing or chant Irish folk and rebel songs, which express support for the IRA.
+Some groups of Celtic supporters also sing or chant Irish folk and rebel songs, which express support for the Irish struggle for freedom.
+These songs are culturally emblematic to Irish society and the historic founding of the Irish Free State.

 In 2008 and 2010, there were protests by groups of fans over the team wearing the poppy symbol for Remembrance Day, as it is a divisive symbol in Ireland.
 Celtic have expressed disapproval of these protests, saying they are damaging to the image of the club and its fans, and that they will ban those involved.

 In November 2011, Celtic were fined £12,700 by UEFA for pro-IRA chanting from some Celtic supporters.
-In response to this in their Europa League game against Udinese, Celtic fans were seen to have unveiled a banner reading "Fuck UEFA".
+In response to this in their UEFA Europa League game against Udinese, Celtic fans were seen to have unveiled a banner reading "Fuck UEFA".
 The club condemned the act, banning for life the supporter responsible for the display, whilst UEFA fined Celtic €25,000 in relation to the incident and related events during the match.

 In December 2013, the club were fined £42,000 by UEFA for an "incident of a non-sporting nature" in relation to a display shown by a section of the Celtic support before their Champions League group stage tie against Italian side AC Milan.
 The banners displayed by the Green Brigade ultras group showed portraits of Scottish hero William Wallace and Irish hunger striker Bobby Sands side by side along with the text: "The terrorist or the dreamer?
 The savage or the brave?
 Depends on whose vote you're trying to catch or whose face you're trying to save".
 After the disciplinary hearing, the club issued a statement in which they condemned the banners and stated that the actions of a "small minority must stop".
 After the incident, Celtic relocated 250 supporters from section 111 and issued temporary bans to over 100 more.